bithippie/bithippie.github.io/index.markdown

   - image_path: /assets/images/website/together_we_create.jpg
     alt: "Photo by 'My Life Through A Lens' on Unsplash"
     title: "Let's Make Something"
-    excerpt: "If there is anything I can do to help you achieve your goals, let's talk!"
+    excerpt: "How we can help you achieve your goals!"
     url: "consulting"
     btn_label: "Learn More"
     btn_class: "btn--inverse"